Contact Info

 Calibrate the motion sensor before each survey.

-Before performing the survey, make sure that the motion sensor is calibrated.
+Before performing the survey, make sure the motion sensor is calibrated.
 If needed, launch the boat in calm water, make sure each crew member is at his station and enter the (inverted) pitch and roll readings as shown in the "Data View".
-For instance, when the pitch and roll are 0.8 and -1.2 degrees respectively, enter -0.8 as pitch offset and 1.2 as roll offset in the calibration window.
+For instance, when the pitch and roll are 0.8 and -1.2 degrees, respectively, enter -0.8 as the pitch offset and 1.2 as the roll offset in the calibration window.
 To enable calibration, make sure the "Use motion sensor offsets" option has been checked.
 After applying these settings the new pitch and roll readings in the data view should be zero or almost equal to zero.

 Motion Sensor Configuration

-When seting up a motion sensor for the first time, some additional parameters must be set, like rotation axes directions and the beam width of the echo sounder's transducer.
+When setting up a motion sensor for the first time, some additional parameters must be set, like rotation axes directions and the beam width of the echo sounder's transducer.
 The beam width of the echo sounder is needed to calculate the beam displacements.
 Use this "Use beam steering" option when you encounter pitch and roll higher than twice the beam width of your echo sounder.

 The Advanced Motion Sensor Configuration dialog